Good Morning Britain: 2021

 On 20 January 2021, Hawkins was forced to isolate for 10 days, starting the following day.
 Sean Fletcher covered her absence.
 She returned on 1 February 2021.

-On 3 February 2021, Morgan and Reid hosted a special edition of the programme in memory of Captain Sir Tom Moore who died the day before from a battle with pneumonia and COVID-19.
+On 3 February 2021, Morgan and Reid hosted a special edition of the programme in memory of Captain Sir Tom Moore who died the day before from pneumonia and COVID-19.

 On 8 March 2021, the programme came under fire for remarks made by Morgan following the US broadcast of the Oprah with Meghan and Harry interview.
 In the interview, Meghan, Duchess of Sussex stated that there were periods of time that she "didn't want to be alive anymore".
 Morgan did not believe this, stating "I don't believe a word she says, Meghan Markle.
 I wouldn't believe her if she read me a weather report."

 On 9 March, the morning after the UK airing of the interview, Morgan walked off the show, following weather presenter Alex Beresford's alternative narrative for Morgan's behaviour.

 An Ofcom investigation was also announced the same day, for a potential breach of their harm and offence rules.
 It had received 57,121 complaints as of 17 March 2021, making it the most complained about programme since the formation of Ofcom in 2003.

 Later the same day, it was announced by ITV plc that Morgan had "decided it was the time to leave" Good Morning Britain and would be doing so immediately.
 Morgan stated the following day that he had "had time to reflect" on his comments on the programme and still didn't believe what Meghan had said, citing his right to "freedom of speech".

-In June 2021, Shephard suffered a major injury which forced him to have emergency leg surgery the following month.
+In June 2021, Shephard suffered a major injury that forced him to have emergency leg surgery the following month.
 After three weeks of recovery, he was declared fit to return to his presenting duties.

 On 13 and 27 September 2021, new graphics and titles were launched incorporating the "blocks" on the screens in the studio.

 On 25 November 2021, series director Erron Gordon left the programme to join TalkTV.
 He was replaced by stand-in director Stuart Earl.

 On 19 December 2021, ITV confirmed that, in an effort to keep presenters and staff safe amidst growing concern about the Omicron variant, Good Morning Britain was extended by an hour to finish at the later time of 10:00 am, with the final hour hosted by Andi Peters (stand in for Lorraine Kelly) and titled Good Morning Britain with Lorraine.

 On 20 December 2021, ITV confirmed that the programme will go on hiatus after the Christmas period as a result of rapid increase in the COVID-19 cases.